-Get rid of the damp and mold in your barn!
+Get rid of the dampness and mold at the barn

 - Zeolites are porous aluminosilicates, and come from the combo of volcanic ash and alkaline water, although now some zeolites are produced industrially.